 You may have read a million articles about Bitcoin.
 And still, it seems it's a concept coming from outer space.
-In this article, we try to explain what is Bitcoin in a simple, straightforward way.
+In this article, we try to explain Bitcoin in a simple, straightforward way.

 What is Bitcoin?